AdamPaternostro/Azure-Tomcat-WAR-Deploy/README.md

 5. Click on Add Artifact in the left hand side.

 6. Select your Build Defination you just created.
+Click Add.

 7. Click on the Task 0 inside the Development environment.